About this listing

 There is convenient public transportation to shopping mall, train station, Etruscan Necropolis and the beach.

 I've been living in Italy for 20 years.
-I am here to help her out with booking and customer care.
-I am here to help you with useful tourist information to make your stay enjoyable and authentic.
+I am here to help out with booking and customer care and assists with useful tourist information to make your stay enjoyable and authentic.